Kong Alternatives

 Migration steps

-2. Migrate Lambda integrations (or other origins) and auth (Cognito or custom).
+2. Migrate Lambda integrations or other origins, and move auth to Cognito or a Lambda authorizer.

-3. Update DNS to point at API Gateway endpoints.
+3. Update DNS to point at API Gateway custom domains.

-Not for: AWS API Gateway is the wrong fit for non-AWS stacks or teams needing Kong's plugin ecosystem; Kong, Tyk, or KrakenD fit those better.
+Not for: AWS API Gateway is the wrong fit for non-AWS or multi-cloud stacks, or teams that depend on Kong's plugin ecosystem; Kong, Tyk, or KrakenD fit those better.

 #4